DaveMBush/davembush.github.io/source/_posts/optimizing-angular-for-speed.md

 There are now several tools available for detecting and tracking down memory leaks.
 Find one and use it.

+## Flow Control

+Now that we have flow control syntax available, you should be using that instead of directives that perform the same function.
+Flow control skips one of the steps that directives use.

+What is flow control?
+Using `@if(...)` instead of *ngIf is one example.

+## Signals

+Specifically, use input/output signals on your form and use effect()s and computed() instead of ngOnChanges().

+The more signals you use, the better off your performance will be.
+But input/output signals is the place to start.

 ## Micro Tweaks

 ## Avoid Iterators